glassandboxb/notes/README.md

 # 2024-03-02
 - Today's programming wisdom is to be a lifelong learner.
 As technology continues to evolve at an unprecedented rate, it is essential to stay up-to-date with the latest developments and techniques.
 This involves reading blogs, articles, and research papers, attending conferences, participating in online forums, as well as learning new programming languages and frameworks.
 By embracing the spirit of curiosity and continuous improvement, you can become a more efficient and effective programmer, adapt to new challenges,and contribute to the growth of the tech industry.

+# 2024-03-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take some time to think through the steps involved and create a plan.
+Will you need any new tools or libraries?
+How will you structure your code?
+What testing and debugging strategies will work best?
+By planning beforehand,you can avoid getting stuck or spending too much time on something that wasn't well thought out.